What is OT Security and Why Does It Matter for Manufacturing?

 Primary GoalConfidentiality, Integrity, AvailabilitySafety, Availability, then Integrity (CIA inverted)

-Safety ImplicationsData loss, financial impactPhysical damage, safety risk
+Safety ImplicationsData loss, financial impactPhysical damage, environmental harm, human safety risk

 The OT Security Threat Landscape in India